Previous dayFebruary 3, 2026Next day

 7.5 km---✓ ReviewedUSGS →

-A magnitude 2.1 earthquake was recorded 106 km N of Yakutat, Alaska on February 3, 2026 at 20:15 UTC.
+At 20:15 UTC on February 3, 2026, a magnitude 2.1 tremor occurred 106 km N of Yakutat, Alaska.
 It arrived roughly 9 hours after a larger magnitude 2.5 mainshock in the same 20 km area, placing it within the typical aftershock window.
-At a depth of 7.5 km, the event was shallow crustal.
+The hypocenter lay at 7.5 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 60.503°, -139.840°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-03